An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction: Resource-aware Scheduling Optimization

-As detailed in Algorithm~\ref{alg:ra_schedule}, the scheduler first \emph{builds candidate tasks}: it initializes an empty pool $K$, then for each image selects a tile size, predicts its latency and memory from warm-up statistics, and pushes a task record into $K$ (Lines2--5).
-It then \emph{initializes streams} by creating $P$ empty stream queues $S_p$ and zeroing their accumulated loads (Lines6--7).
-Next, it performs \emph{LPT scheduling with balance check}: it repeatedly pops the currently most time-consuming task $\kappa$, chooses the stream $p^\star$ with the minimum load (Lines9--11), and tests two constraints—load balance with slack $\lambda$ and global memory feasibility (Line12).
-If both pass, $\kappa$ is assigned to $p^\star$ and the stream load is updated by its latency (Lines13--14).
-Otherwise, $\kappa$ is \emph{sharded} at the fine granularity of the minimum mini-batch $b_{\min}$ into $(k_1,k_2)$; $k_1$ is placed onto $p^\star$ and $k_2$ is returned to the pool for later placement (Lines15--18).
+As detailed in Algorithm~\ref{alg:ra_schedule}, the scheduler first \emph{builds candidate tasks}: it initializes an empty pool $K$, then for each image selects a tile size, predicts its latency and memory from warm-up statistics, and pushes a task record into $K$ (Line 2--5).
+It then \emph{initializes streams} by creating $P$ empty stream queues $S_p$ and zeroing their accumulated loads (Line 6--7).
+Next, it performs \emph{LPT scheduling with balance check}: it repeatedly pops the currently most time-consuming task $\kappa$, chooses the stream $p^\star$ with the minimum load (Line 9--13), and tests two constraints—load balance with slack $\lambda$ and global memory feasibility (Line 14).
+If both pass, $\kappa$ is assigned to $p^\star$ and the stream load is updated by its latency (Lines 15--16).
+Otherwise, $\kappa$ is \emph{sharded} at the fine granularity of the minimum micro-batch $b_{\min}$ into $(k_1,k_2)$; $k_1$ is placed onto $p^\star$ and $k_2$ is returned to the pool for later placement (Line 18--21).
 The loop continues until all tasks are placed.
-Finally, the scheduler \emph{assigns a uniform mini-batch size}: it counts the total number of scheduled tasks across streams, derives $m_{\text{unit}}=\max(b_{\min},\lfloor B/u \rfloor)$ (Line20--21), and sets each task’s mini-batch to $m_{\text{unit}}$ (Line22).
-It then returns the final stream schedule $S$ and the common mini-batch size $m_{\text{unit}}$ (Line~24).
+Finally, the scheduler \emph{assigns a uniform micro-batch size}: it counts the total number of scheduled tasks across streams, derives $m_{\text{unit}}=\max(b_{\min},\lfloor B/u \rfloor)$ (Line 22--23), and sets each task’s micro-batch to $m_{\text{unit}}$ (Line 24).
+It then returns the final stream schedule $S$ and the common micro-batch size $m_{\text{unit}}$ (Line~26).